‘Twas the night before your driving test, you did everything right! You’re ready for the moment, and success is in sight.

 4. Wind down

-Curious about how to actually relax the night before your driving test?
+How to relax the night before your driving test

-Whatever you like to do, do it.
-Just be sure you actually feel relaxed.
+Do whatever you like to do.
+Just be sure you’re actually relaxing.

 5. Set an alarm